Differentiable solver for time-dependent deformation problems with contact: Parametric derivatives of forces

-\paragraph{Contact} The contact forces are added to the formulation using the formulation of \cite{Li2020IPC}, with a small change.
-While the original formulation is introduced in a discrete form, with minimal changes, \cite{Li:2022:ConvergentIPC} it can be derived as a linear finite-element discretization of a continuum formulation.
+For the contact forces, we use a slightly modified version of the formulation of \cite{Li2020IPC}.
+While the original formulation is introduced in a discrete form, it can be derived with minimal changes as a linear finite-element discretization of a continuum formulation \cite{Li:2022:ConvergentIPC}.
+The contact incremental potential uses log barrier function $b(y)$, where $b$ is a truncated log barrier function, approaching infinity, if $y \rightarrow 0$, and vanishing for $y \geq \hat{d}$ for some small distance $\hat{d}$.